Is Alcoholism a Primary Illness?

 Recovering from Alcoholism as a Primary Illness

 Alcoholism is often referred to as the disease of denial.
-Paradoxically the illness impairs the judgement or reasoning of the afflicted individual to the extent that they are unable to recognize the symptoms or acknowledge their condition.
+Paradoxically the illness impairs the judgement or reasoning of the afflicted individual to the extent that they are unable to recognise the symptoms or acknowledge their condition.
 For this reason successful long term recovery and rehabilitation from alcoholism, a primary illness, requires the skills of the trained professional alcohol and addictions counsellor to break through the barrier of denial to enable the patient to confront his own illness.

 Treatment for alcoholism a primary illness will include among others: